The Key Features of

 Gearing

-These big game reels are known as multiplier reels in Europe, because the spool turns more than once for each turn of the handle.
+Traditional reels are known as multiplier reels in Europe, because the spool turns more than once for each turn of the handle.
 Were that not the case, then the line retrieve rate would be fairly pathetic - particularly so when you've got a lot of line out and the effective diameter of line left on the spool is small.

 Rather than just the gear ratio, what you really need to know is the amount of line recovered for one turn of the handle, but remember that when this is quoted by the manufacturer it's normally for when the spool is fully loaded.
+It will be much less when the fish has stripped a mile or two of line off the spool.

 The other point about gear ratios is that, while a high gear is great for recovering a lightly loaded line in a hurry, it's not so good when you're trying to persuade a hard-fighting fish back towards the boat.